Tapuyo/weather/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.
+I use github authentication provider and use firebase for 3rd party library.
+For api weather i use https://api.openweathermap.org/.